-Senate Adjourns Plenary Till September 23, Directs Committees To Conduct Oversight During Break
+Senate Adjourns Plenary till September 23, Directs Committees to Conduct Oversight During Break

 This, in turn, will inform legislative input into the preparation and passage of the 2026 appropriation bill when it is eventually presented by the executive arm later in the year.

-Legislative analysts said the recess offers an opportunity for committees, particularly the Appropriations and Finance Committees, to hold preliminary discussions with MDAs and evaluate capital project implementation across sectors such as infrastructure, education, health and defence.
+Legislative analysts say the recess offers an opportunity for committees, particularly the Appropriations and Finance Committees, to hold preliminary discussions with MDAs and evaluate capital project implementation across sectors such as infrastructure, education, health, and defense.